 When the time between samples is too long (Eq.
 1), the apparent wave speed will be wrong.
 Video Supplement movies Animation-MotionStudy1 and Animation-MotionStudy2 illustrate mischaracterizations of wave speed when the temporal sampling is insufficient.
-As described in Section 2.1.2, if the temporal sampling is equal to the time a wave takes to travel an integer multiple of its wavelength, the wave will appear to not be moving.
-A wave could also appear to be propagating the incorrect direction if the temporal sampling frequency is too low.
+As described in Sect.
+2.1.2, if the temporal sampling is equal to the time a wave takes to travel an integer multiple of its wavelength, the wave will appear to not be moving.
+A wave could also appear to be propagating in the incorrect direction if the temporal sampling frequency is too low.
 The animations feature a single wave with a wavelength of 15 km moving toward 305° with a variable propagation speed and a constant simulated radar sampling frequency 250 s.
-In Animation-MotionStudy1, the wave propagation speed of 30 m s-1 and radar sampling frequency of 250 s are such that the wave moves half its wavelength each sampling interval.
+In Animation-MotionStudy1, the wave propagation speed of $30 \,\mathrm{m \, s^{-1}}$ and radar sampling frequency of 250 s are such that the wave moves half its wavelength each sampling interval.
 This results in the peaks and troughs of the waves alternating positions at successive sample times and yields a flashing animation where no wave motion is discernible.
-At double the wave speed or half the sampling interval the wave would travel a full wavelength and appear to be stationary in an animation (not shown).
-In 185 Animation-MotionStudy2, the wave propagates at 40 m s-1 and moves more than half its wavelength between samples but less than its full wavelength.
-This results is the appearance that the wave is moving in the opposite direction at a slow speed.
+At double the wave speed or half the sampling interval, the wave would travel a full wavelength and appear to be stationary in an animation (not shown).
+In Animation-MotionStudy2, the wave propagates at $40 \text{ m s}^{-1}$ and moves more than half its wavelength between samples but less than its full wavelength.
+This results in the appearance that the wave is moving in the opposite direction at a slow speed.
 These effects can also be illustrated by using a fixed wave propagation speed and a variable radar sampling frequency.

-3.2 Two Waves Example
+3.2 Two-wave example

-- 190 In real storms, several waves with different wavelengths, orientations, and depths often coexist.
-Figure 4 and Video Supplement Animation-Figure4 show PPIs of two different idealized waves superimposed.
+In real storms, several waves with different wavelengths, orientations, and depths often coexist.
+Figure 4 and Video Supplement Animation-Figure-4 show PPIs of two different idealized waves superimposed.
 The simulated radar configuration and temporal sampling are the same as in Fig. 3.
-The two waves were generated separately and the velocity fields were then summed.
+The two waves were generated separately, and the velocity fields were then summed.
 In this example, the longer wavelength is 25 km and the shorter wavelength is 8 km.
 The 25 km wave is oriented toward 290°, extends from 0 to 4500 m altitude, and has a maximum horizontal velocity perturbation of 4 m s-1.
-The 8 km wavelength wave - is oriented toward 250°, extends from 0 to 1000 m altitude, and a maximum horizontal velocity perturbation is 2 m s-1.
-Within 195 the layer between 0 to 1000 m, altitude both waves are superimposed.
+The 8 km wavelength wave is oriented towards 250°, extends from 0 to 1000 m altitude, and has a maximum horizontal velocity perturbation of 2 m s-1.
+Within the layer between 0 and 1000 m altitude both waves are superimposed.

-In the 0.5° elevation PPI (Fig. 4), the beam tops the 1000 m wave at about 70 km range.
+In the $0.5^{\circ}$ elevation PPI (Fig. 4), the beam tops the 1000 m wave at about 70 km range.
 In cases where one is certain the beam is overshooting a wave train, the range at which this occurs can be used to infer the depth of the wave by referencing how the radar beam height increases as a function of range.
-When two waves with different wavelengths overlap, the longer wavelength wave typically dominates and can obscure the signal from the smaller wavelength plane wave.
-The obscuring of the shorter wavelength waves is most evident when the orientation of the two wave sets are similar.
+When two waves with different wavelengths overlap, the longer-wavelength wave typically dominates and can obscure the signal from the shorter-wavelength plane wave.
+The obscuring of the shorter-wavelength waves is most evident when the orientations of the two wave sets are similar.
 As the number of superimposed waves increase, the more the wave detection information degrades to noise.